Bhargaw21/Shortify/README.md

-# QuickLinker 🚀
+# Shortify 🚀
 **A Smart URL Shortener with Advanced Analytics**

 ## 📌 Overview
-QuickLinker is a powerful **URL shortening** service that allows users to **create short links** and **track analytics** in real time.
+Shortify is a powerful **URL shortening** service that allows users to **create short links** and **track analytics** in real time.
 It provides detailed insights into link usage, including the number of clicks and individual user interactions.
 The platform also features **user authentication** with login and signup functionality for a personalized experience.

 ## 🔥 Features
 ✅ **Shorten Links** – Instantly generate short URLs.